23b00t/23b00t/README.md

 <p>

 - Full-Stack Web Developer graduate from Le Wagon, with previous self-taught experience in Python and Bash.

+- Currently retraining to become an IT specialist for application development.

 - Skilled in tackling complex problems with creativity and innovation, with a strong attention to detail.